MuhammadLaiqAli/Project22-phase3/20L-1305/README.md

 protection on a per view basis or to configure the exact header value sent.The middleware is strongly recommended for any site that does not need to have its pages wrapped in a frame by third party sites, or only needs to allow that for a small section of the site.

-                                                      SECRETS MANAGEMENT IN DJANGO
+                                                     # SECRETS MANAGEMENT IN DJANGO

-    STEP 1
+  #1.STEP 1

-    Replace plaintext secrets with references
+##Replace plaintext secrets with references

 Collect all secrets from your settings.py, orchestrator manifests, .env file, or any other config file, and use the SecretHub CLI to encrypt and centrally store them.
 In your Python code there’s no need to import a library or SDK of some sort.
 You can just read secrets from environment variables.